 Another way to suffocate those baby bloodsuckers is to use dish soap.
 A single drop of soap is enough to treat a gallon of water.
 So if you have a 100-gallon pond, use 100 drops of soap.

 Dish soap works the same way as vegetable oil: by blocking the breathing tubes of mosquito larvae.

-If you’re looking for an environmentally-friendly way of killing mosquito larvae, cinnamon oil is a solid choice.
+If you’re looking for an environmentally-friendly way of killing mosquito larvae, cinnamon oil is a choice (although possibly an expensive one).
 And it doesn’t just kill the larvae; it also kills off the eggs as well.